dzfrias/dotfiles/README.md

 - `zsh/zshrc` turns into `ln -s ~/.dotfiles/zsh/zshrc ~/.zshrc`
 - `vim/ftplugin ~/.vim` turns into `ln -s ~/.dotfiles/vim/ftplugin ~/.vim`
 - `git/*` turns into `ln -s ~/.dotfiles/git/gitconfig ~/.gitconfig` and `ln -s ~/.dotfiles/git/gitignore ~/.gitignore` along with any other files in the `git` directory.

-### Executables
-To add files to the executables script, edit `setup/resources/executables.txt`.
-All lines should be of the form `FILE_OR_GLOB`.
-Any file or glob pattern specified will be made executable when `bootstrap.sh` is run.

 ### Cron